 Microsoft 365, both consumer and commercial revenues, are included in this segment alongside Teams, Dynamics, and LinkedIn.

 Productivity formulates more than a quarter of Microsoft’s annual revenue.

-Revenue in the Productivity and Business Processes division has been rising steadily at around 14% since 2017 with similar growth, undoubtably bolstered by the rise in remote working, revealed in Microsoft’s latest 2020 annual report.
+Revenue in the Productivity and Business Processes division has been rising steadily at around 14% since 2017.
+Microsoft’s 2020 annual report revealed this growth was bolstered by the rise in remote working.

 Annual revenue for the segment now exceeds $46 billion.